Michael Epperson

 Department of History

-• More generally, I explore the philosophical implications underlying recent innovations in quantum mechanics, cosmology, and complexity theory.
-My approach is grounded in the study of the historical evolution of the conceptual frameworks central to these disciplines.
+• More generally, I explore the philosophical implications underlying recent innovations in quantum mechanics, cosmology, and complexity theory, with an approach grounded in the study of the historical evolution of the conceptual frameworks central to these disciplines.

 I am a proud graduate of the Sac State School of Arts & Sciences Discovery Program (in 1980.
 I was twelve) and have been teaching at Sac State since 2005.
 I’m a member of the faculty governing committee of the CSUS Hellenic Studies Program and am the founding director of the CSUS Consortium for Philosophy and the Natural Sciences and its History and Philosophy of Science program.